- Students should be respectful and obedient towards all members of the staff, both inside

-- Students should co-operate with the school monitors, prefects and other who have been put in charge of maintaining good order.
-They should comply willingly with their requests and orders, without hindering them in the performance of their duties.
+- Students should co-operate with the school prefects, class monitors, and those who have been put in charge of maintaining good order at school.
+They should comply with their requests and orders willingly, and avoid hindering them in the performance of their duties.

-- Student should keep the school clean and tidy at all time.
-Chewing gum is prohibited in the school campus as it is unhygienic when discarded in the playgrounds and other public areas and is difficult to clean up.
+- Students should keep the school clean and tidy at all time.
+Chewing gum is prohibited on the campus.

-- Students should show respect for school property.
-They should use with care all equipment, furniture and facilities of the school.
-Any damage to school property must be reported to the teachers at once by the students/students concerned.
-Repairs will be carried out at the expense of those responsible.
+- Students should protect all the school facilities and use them with care.
+Should there be any damages caused by the students, they must report to the teachers at once and the repairs will be carried out at the expense of those responsible.

 - Students should not bring valuable objects or large amount of money to school.
-Any lost property found on the school premises is to be consigned to the General Administration Office.
+Any lost items found in the school must be consigned to the General Administration Office.

 - Students should only bring to school their textbooks, exercise books and other articles directly related to their school work.
 All unauthorized books, newspapers, magazines, mobile phones and other articles, especially if offensive to good taste or morality, are strictly forbidden.

-- Students should obtain the permission of the school authorities before organizing clubs, fund-raising or ticket-selling activities, parties, picnics, etc.
+- Students should obtain the permission from the school authorities before organizing clubs, fund-raising or ticket-selling activities, parties, picnics, etc.

 - Students should wear complete uniform when coming to school for lessons or meetings.

-- Students should wear the P.E. uniform of the season during P.E. lessons.
+- Students should wear P.E. uniform for P.E. lessons.

-- In order to cultivate a neat appearance and good deportment, students are advised not to have their hair dyed or cut in unusual styles, and not to wear ornaments.
+- To maintain a neat appearance, students are advised not to have their hair dyed or cut in unusual styles, and not to wear unnecessary accessories.

-- Students should avoid any rude, vulgar or violent behavior, both inside and outside the school, which may spoil their own good name and the reputation of the school.
+- Students should avoid any rude, vulgar or violent behaviours both inside and outside the school which may spoil the reputation of individual and school.

 In the classroom

-- Students are not allowed to change the seat assigned to them without permission from their teachers.
+- Students are not allowed to change the assigned seat without permission from their teachers.

-- Students should observe silence and order in the classroom, in the corridors and on the staircases.
-Students should raise their hands before asking a question during the lessons.
+- Students should keep their discipline in the classrooms, corridors and on the staircases.
+They should raise their hands before asking a question during the lessons.

-- Students are allowed to hold activities on the school premises after school time or during holidays only if they get the approval of the school authorities and supervised by a teacher.
+- Students are allowed to have activities on the campus outside school times or during holidays only if they get the permission from the school authorities and are supervised by teachers.

-- Students should hand in all written assignments on time, and in no case should they copy the homework of their fellow students.
+- Students should hand in all the assignments on time.
+Copying the homework of their fellow students is prohibited.

-- Student should come to school with his/her own text books, exercise books and stationery, and should avoid borrowing them from others.
+- Students should come to school with their own textbooks, exercise books and stationery, and should avoid borrowing them from others.

 * Under Tropical Cyclone and Rainstorm Warning Signal condition

-- Tropical Cyclone: Classes are suspended all day when Tropical Cyclone Signal No.3 (or above) is hoisted.
+-Classes are suspended all day when Tropical Cyclone Signal No.3 (or above) is issued.

-– During class suspension period, all test, examinations and extracurricular activities will be postponed or cancelled;
+– During class suspension period, all tests, examinations and extracurricular activities will be postponed or cancelled.

 Early-leaving and late-coming